-Which brings me to this question: Is it possible to be a “Championship Father” as a single dad?
-Tweet this!
+Is it possible to be a great father as a single dad?
 The short answer is, “Absolutely!”
 However, since being a single parent brings a variety of outside factors and dynamics, we may have to take a slightly different approach.
 It will surely look different for single fathers.

 I was never married to my daughter’s mom, and honestly, before my daughter was born I was one selfish son of a gun.
 I was always looking out for number one and left a path of destruction in many areas of my life.
 Then I became a dad.